seanwash/catalog-api/README.md

 One thing to note is that all mutations are protected and can be accessed by sending an `API-KEY` header along with the request.
 The Insomnia workspace should have this pre configured, so give the mutations a try with and without the header.

+### Adding / Removing Track Relations

+The `trackCreate` and `trackUpdate` mutations expose fields like `{relationship}_id`, e.g. `artist_ids`, `album_ids`, and `genre_ids`.
+To add a track to an existing album, you just need to include that album's ID in the `artist_ids` field.
+If you want to remove a track from an album, just omit that album's ID from the `artist_ids` field on an update.
+This works the same for both albums and genres.
+This approach can also be expanded to work with albums and artists as well, but has not been implemented.

+Another approach would have been to allow nested relationship objects to be sent along in a mutation.
+The server then either assigns a new relationship if the relation object has an ID or creates a new object and then assigns the relationship if the object doesn't have an ID.
+While I had originally implemented this for tracks, I decided to remove the functionality because it made the create/update mutations more complicated for the client. `{relationship}_ids` is very clear and explicit, whereas the other approach introduces multiple places for creating a single resource, thereby introducing more points of potential failure.

+### Live API

 Additionally, a live API is available at https://catalog-api.onrender.com.
 The exported Insomnia workspace contains a production environment as well as a development environment.
+This live API runs at [Render](https://render.com) and code is automatically deployed each time code is pushed to the master git branch.

 ## Database Design